piyushazanjad/EmailChecker/README.md

     a. splitting the email string by '@', separating local part and domain.
     b.
 Remove "." from the email_string.
     c.
 Repalace anything between + and @.
+    d.
+Get the email string until '@' character and concatenate with domain.
     e.
-Add the final string from step c into a set
+Add the final string from step d into a set
     f.
 Return set size ( set size will return the count of unique email addresses)